-(If you prove me wrong and successfully rock a dress that’s both backless and strapless, escaping any inadvertent flashing, bras hats off to you.
+(If you prove me wrong and successfully rock a dress that is both, and you escape any inadvertent flashing – bras hats off to you.
 Please pop by the comments section below and explain this incredible feat – with all due credit to the brassiere manufacturers!)

 What are the Best Bras for Backless Dresses?